 - Deductions for expenses incurred in connection with the administration of a trust which would not have been incurred if the property were not held in trust (such as trustee commissions not allocable to investment management; attorneys’ fees; and accounting fees) remain intact.

-- Taxpayers are allowed to deduct up to $10,000 in non-business state and local income and property taxes.
+- Deductions for non-business state and local income and property taxes are capped for individual taxpayers at $10,000 per year.
 Sales taxes may still be deducted in lieu of state and local income taxes.

 - Taxpayers are expressly prohibited from prepaying state and local income taxes for years after 2017 before year-end, in an attempt to take advantage of the higher deduction available in 2017 before the new law goes into effect.